 Octatrack MKII – A Machine that STILL Makes Music

-I’ll leave you with the original and epic original Octatrack video.
-Oh and Elektron, if you are read this, now would be a great time to do a sequel to this video with the new Octatrack MKII!
+Oh and Elektron, if you are reading this, now would be a great time to do another episode in the story with Hector with the new Octatrack MKII!